 Without doubt, the most impressive feature of Tarangire is the park’s elephant migration, when huge herds push through to Tarangire’s river system and swamps during the dry season.
 Due to the astonishing abundance of elephant in the park, this truly is a spectacular scene.
 In fact, Tarangire contains the greatest numbers of elephant in northern Tanzania!
 But these are not the only animals to be attracted in immense concentrations to the park’s water sources during the dry spell – and Tarangire is home to many species all year round.

 There are plenty of lion and leopard in Tarangire, present throughout the year and effectively setting up camp close to the Tarangire River from June to October to be near the gatherings of game.
 Tree-climbing lions are fairly common too!
 Cheetah, however, are relatively rare.
 Other carnivores that roam the rolling acacia and baobab woodlands, riverine forests and dense grass, include hyena, jackal and wild dog, though wild dog are scarce and favour other areas within the Maasai Steppe.

 Unfortunately, due to the lack of rhino in Tarangire, it is not possible to view the Big Five here (rhino, elephant, buffalo, lion and leopard!).
 It is the herbivores that contribute most to the overall wildlife count in Tarangire.
 In addition to the enormous amounts of elephant, the park is chock-full of wildebeest, zebra, eland, impala, greater and lesser kudu, dik-dik, Coke’s hartebeest, Thomson’s gazelle, giraffe, buffalo, reedbuck, waterbuck, warthog, hippopotamus, mongoose and rock hyrax!
 There are even a couple of unusual antelope species – the fringe-eared oryx and the gerenuk.
-Black rhino are very seldom seen here, but it is believed that a few individuals dwell in the more remote regions of the park.

 Birds frequent Tarangire in breathtakingly big populations – with over 500 species recorded to date, the park is truly a birdwatcher’s paradise!
 As the topography of Tarangire is so vast and varied, there is an outstanding range of feathery friends to encounter – ostriches, eagles, lovebirds, weavers, barbets, parrots, pelicans, nightjars, starlings, babblers, and the intriguingly named bare-faced go-away bird!
 Be sure to pack your binoculars, if birding is your thing.